nus-tic2002-2022/ip/docs/README.md

 Example in Windows:
 ```
-The list file data\duke.txt is not found and/or cannot be created/saved.
-Please check.
+WARNING: The list file data\duke.txt cannot be created and saved.
+Please ensure that the data folder exists in the same path as the JAR file.
+Type 'bye' and add the data folder before starting Duke again.
 ```

 Example in Unix/ macOS: